nclskfm/nclskfm/README.md

 ### Joke of the hour
 <!-- joke -->
->Chuck Norris can set ants on fire with a magnifying glass.
-At night.
+>The phrase 'balls to the wall' was originally conceived to describe Chuck Norris entering any building smaller than an aircraft hangar.
 <!-- /joke -->

-*Last update: Sun, 16 May 2021 09:39:42 GMT*
+*Last update: Sun, 16 May 2021 10:40:54 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)